thehack904/RetroIPTVGuide/ROADMAP.md

 - [ ] Create Microsoft Windows install/executable.

 ### 7. New Features
 - [ ] Add the ability to have an auto play video stream upon login from a specific channel (Ersatz currently) to act similar to the 90/2000's tv guide that played "Commercials" until a channel was selected.
+- [ ] Option to be a known or unlisted channel when implemented on ErsatzTV for auto play video stream
 ---

 ## ⚙️ Technical Improvements